Scuttlebuns/minesweeper/README.md

 │   ├── save_game_results.php   # Save game results to the database
 │   └── setup_database.php      # Create database and tables if not existing
 │
-├── readme.txt                  # Instructions for setting up and running the project ├── project_log.txt             # Record of weekly work and contributions └── project_guidlines           # Instructions and requirements for the project
+└── readme.md                   # Instructions for setting up and running the project
 ```